softprops/porteurbars/README.md

 # porteurbars [![Build Status](https://travis-ci.org/softprops/porteurbars.svg?branch=master)](https://travis-ci.org/softprops/porteurbars)

 > portable github hosted project templates
+> less assembly required

 Porteurbars is a fast and simple command line interface for templatizing your development workflow.
-Templatize your boilerplate, share your templates on github.
-Focus on your idea, not your ideas setup.
+Templatize away your boilerplate and share your templates on github.
+Focus on your idea, not your idea's setup.

 ## goals